ychaouche/mailcop/README.md

 10.10.10.19             8  IP Address not found
 ```

-If one IP in particular catches your attention, you can list its attacks by supplying an argument :
+If one IP in particular catches your attention, you can list its attacks by supplying an argument to mailcop-info:

 ```
-root@messagerie[10.10.10.19] ~/SCRIPTS/MAIL # ./mailcop-ips 84.241.175.107
+root@messagerie[10.10.10.19] ~/SCRIPTS/MAIL # ./mailcop-info 84.241.175.107
 Oct 17 06:27:47 dummy
 Oct 17 07:48:37 gavin
 Oct 17 09:42:42 kato